Some Like It Hot: Plot

 After arriving in Miami, Joe woos Sugar by posing as Junior, heir to the Shell Oil fortune, affecting a Cary Grant-esque accent while feigning indifference to her.
-Aging, multi-divorcee Osgood Fielding III – an actual millionaire – persistently pursues Daphne, whose refusals only fuel his desire.
-After Osgood invites Daphne to dinner on his yacht, Josephine convinces her to keep him occupied onshore, so that Junior can pass it off as his own and entertain Sugar.
-He tells Sugar that psychological trauma from the death of a former lover has left him impotent, but that he would immediately marry anyone who could cure him.
+Aging, multi-divorcee Osgood Fielding III – an actual millionaire – persistently pursues Jerry, whose refusals only fuel his desire.
+After Osgood invites Jerry to dinner on his yacht, Joe convinces him to keep him occupied onshore, so that Joe can pass it off as his own and entertain Sugar.
+As Junior, he tells Sugar that psychological trauma from the death of a former lover has left him impotent, but that he would immediately marry anyone who could cure him.
 Sugar tries to arouse him, with considerable success.
-Meanwhile, Daphne and Osgood dance until dawn.
-Back at the hotel, Daphne announces that she has accepted Osgood's proposal of marriage – anticipating a divorce and cash settlement when the ruse is revealed – but Josephine convinces her not to go through with it.
+Meanwhile, Jerry and Osgood dance until dawn.
+Back at the hotel, Jerry announces that he has accepted Osgood's proposal of marriage – anticipating a divorce and cash settlement when the ruse is revealed – but Joe convinces him not to go through with it.

-The hotel hosts a conference for the Friends of Italian Opera Society, a front for a national Mafia meeting, presided over by Little Bonaparte - who already has a grudge against Spats over the murder of Toothpick.
-Spats and his men arrive, and this time recognize Josephine and Daphne as the witnesses they'd been looking for.
-Fearing for their lives, the pair decide to cut and run.
-Junior breaks up with Sugar over the telephone, telling her that he must marry a woman of his father's choosing and move to Venezuela, leaving her heartbroken.
+The hotel hosts a conference for the Friends of Italian Opera Society, a front for a national Mafia meeting, presided over by Little Bonaparte – who already has a grudge against Spats over the murder of Toothpick.
+Spats and his men arrive, and this time see through Joe and Jerry's disguises.
+Fearing for their lives, the two decide to cut and run.
+Joe breaks up with Sugar over the telephone, telling her that he must marry a woman of his father's choosing and move to Venezuela, leaving her heartbroken.
 As the two try to leave the hotel in male disguises, they accidentally witness Little Bonaparte's execution of Spats and his gang for bungling the situation in Chicago, and revert to women's clothing to evade capture.
-On the way out, Josephine sees Sugar onstage singing a lament to lost love, kisses her, then rejoins Daphne in their flight.
+On the way out, Joe sees Sugar onstage singing a lament to lost love, kisses her, then rejoins Jerry in their flight.
 Sugar realizes that Josephine and Junior are the same person, and follows them.